-ACTION: Employers should contact their auditor to consider which approach is most appropriate to use in the event a surplus is revealed on their 31 March 2024 position.
+ACTION: Employers should consider which approach is most appropriate to use in the event a surplus is revealed on their 31 March 2025 position.
 Please note that additional fees will be incurred to allow for an asset ceiling calculation.

 Valuation of unfunded benefits